What is TCG Opal Encryption?

 The latest Opal Storage Specification is currently available in version 2.0 and it features and demands encryption for the stored data so that an unauthorised person will not be able to see or access the data even if possession of a drive was gained.

 This is due to the fact that disk and data encryption is a protection mechanism to provide protection after a drive is lost, stolen or seized.

 Opal SSC (Security Subsystem Class) v.2.0 makes hardware encryption manageable.
 The specification standard stipulates that the hardware encryption is permanently active („always on“).
 That means that Opal 2.0 is one of the main standards for the so-called SED self-encrypting drives.
 However, that does not mean that every SED drive is Opal-compliant.
 Some are, some are not.

-Anyway, the main benefit of SED drives is that the CPU is freed from the encryption or decryption calculation a software encryption tool needs, and therefore the overall performance is increased.
+Self-encrypting drives or SED's main benefit is that the CPU is freed from the encryption or decryption calculation and therefore the overall performance is increased.
 Another benefit is that the CPU and the RAM are not possible attack targets for hackers.

 SEDs which rely on the Opal 2.0 standard implement an advanced key management via both an authentification key (AK) and a second-level data encryption key (DEK).
 The key management takes place within the disk controller chip.
 The encryption keys are either 128 or 256 bit AED (Advanced Encryption Standard).

 Since the encryption is always on, the disk controller will decrypt the content of the disk automatically after the computer has booted.
 If the user wants more security, they can set an additional ATA password.
 But if this password is lost by the user, neither the administrator nor a data recovery expert can get access to the disk or data ever again.